Johnson’s NI Protocol warning not completely unhelpful, says Mordaunt

 It is “helpful to remind the EU of that Bill, and what this deal actually has to deliver”, she added.

-But Mr Johnson faced accusations of “trying to wreck” any deal after a source close to ex-prime minister said on Saturday night that “his general thinking is that it would be a great mistake to drop the Northern Ireland Protocol Bill”.
+But Mr Johnson faced accusations of “trying to wreck” any deal to “undermine” Mr Sunak, after a source close to ex-prime minister said on Saturday night that “his general thinking is that it would be a great mistake to drop the Northern Ireland Protocol Bill”.

-Labour peer Lord Hain, another former Northern Ireland secretary, said Mr Johnson was “mischief-making” after he “created this mess” and “failed to resolve the issues” over a number of years.
+Mr Johnson is “causing trouble” because he is “interested in becoming prime minister again”, Tory former chancellor George Osborne said.

+“He wants to bring down Rishi Sunak and he will use any instrument to do it – and if the Northern Ireland negotiations are that instrument, he will pick that up and hit Mr Sunak over the head with it,” he told Channel 4’s The Andrew Neil Show.

-The Government has indicated a successful outcome would mean the Protocol Bill – tabled at Westminster under Mr Johnson’s leadership but paused when Mr Sunak entered No 10 – would no longer be required.
+A senior Government official indicated that a successful outcome would mean the Protocol Bill – tabled at Westminster under Mr Johnson’s leadership but paused when Mr Sunak entered No 10 – would no longer be required.

+Coming out in support of Mr Johnson was Lord Frost, who negotiated the former PM’s original Brexit deal.
+He called for the Government to “push on with the Protocol Bill”.

 Ms Mordaunt suggested a deal would not work unless the DUP supports it, which the party is unlikely to do if the European Court of Justice (ECJ) retains an oversight role in the region.